-To foster a relationship between Wash U students and the Clinton-Peabody community through creating and providing a safe haven and strong peer-based environment for all children living in Clinton-Peabody Public Housing in order to foster self-esteem and academic confidence.
+To foster a relationship between Wash U students and the Clinton-Peabody community through creating and providing a safe haven and strong peer-based environment for all children living in Clinton-Peabody Public Housing in order to promote self-esteem and academic confidence.

 In 1994, Washington University professor Bob Hansman volunteered to run a summer art program in the Clinton-Peabody community of St. Louis.
 He began by offering dry-erase boards to neighborhood kids for informal sidewalk sketch sessions, eventually building a large student base and turning an abandoned food pantry into a studio.
 Though all forms of artistic expression were encouraged, Bob specialized in teaching portraiture, which is how the name "City Faces" came to be.